In this lesson, you will learn how to implement a MySQL connection pool in Python. Also, learn the benefits of using connection pooling.

 Understand the connection pool example

-As you can see in the first statement, we have imported 3 classes from MySQL Connector Python to create and manage the connection pool.
+As you can see in the first statement, we have imported two classes from MySQL Connector Python to create and manage the connection pool.

-- from mysql.connector import Error: This module helps us to report any database exception that may occur during this process.
+Error: This class helps us to debug any database exception that may occur during this process.

-- from mysql.connector import pooling – Using this module we can create, manage and use the connection pool
+pooling: Using this class, we can create, manage and use the connection pool

-- After this, we got a connection object from a pool and executed a MySQL query to fetch the database name from MySQL using a cursor object.
+- After this, we got a connection object from a pool and executed a MySQL query to fetch the MySQL database name using a cursor object.

 - In the end, we closed the connection instance.

-To practice what you learned in this article, I have created a Python Database programming Quiz and Exercise Project.
+To practice what you learned in this article, Please solve a Python Database Exercise project to Practice and master the Python Database operations.